-And more amazing exhibits to see out the rest of this year
+Singapore's great when it comes to art too!
+Here are some amazing exhibitions to see out the rest of this year

-If you missed out on Yayoi Kusama’s brilliant Life is the Heart of a Rainbow, well, that’s unfortunate.
-How about some art inspired by hell, gritty Singapore suburban scenes, interactive art and hanging out with the Impressionists?
-We don’t mean to humblebrag: we do have some of the world’s most impressive art museums and galleries in town.
-Here’s how to hit the art scene in Singapore for the rest of 2017…
+If you missed out on Yayoi Kusama’s brilliant Life is the Heart of a Rainbow exhibit earlier this year, well, that’s unfortunate.
+We don’t mean to humblebrag: but we do have some of the world’s most impressive art museums and galleries in town, so it’s highly likely that there’s a handful of other cool exhibitions around the corner.
+From photography to the classic paintings of the Impressionists era, here’s how to hit the art scene in Singapore for the rest of 2017…

 Colours of Impressionism: Masterpieces From The Musee D’orsay

 If you’re a fan of the Impressionist palette, from the soft pastels in the paintings of Renoir and Monet to the deep blacks of Manet’s Spanish-influenced painting, this exhibition will trace the importance of colour to the Impressionists’ radical reshaping of painting in the 19th century.
 Featuring over 60 masterpieces from the Musée d’Orsay in Paris, including key works by the great Impressionists, this is one exhibition you need to catch.

 Colours of Impressionism: Masterpieces From The Musee D’orsay, 16 Nov 2017 –11 Mar 2018, National Gallery Singapore, 1 Saint Andrew’s Road, #01–01, Singapore 178957, p.
 6271 7000